chrisichris/ybuilder/README.markdown

 - [options] is a list of following options:
     - Depends target: target which should be executed before
-    - InLivecyle target: adds the defined target to Livecycle and adds the livecycle before to the dependencies of this target
+    - InLivecyle target: adds the defined target to Livecycle and adds the livecycle before the named livecycle to the dependencies of this target
     - Description text: description of this target printed in help
     - DependecyOf target: adds this target to the dependencies of the given target
     - Livecycle boolean: marks the target as livecycle